Games Bargaining: A Proposed Application of the Theory of Games to Collective Bargaining, 65 Yale Law Journal 660 (1956)

 COLLECTIVE bargaining may perhaps be called an art; it has not yet become

 a science.
 But the approach of the sciences has brought to other fields dispassion; their methods have brought accuracy; their insights, illumination.
 And some of these benefits may be promised for collective bargaining by a new star in the firmament of the social sciences, the Theory of Games.
 A remarkable tool for the analysis of social behavior, the Theory of Games was conceived by

 John von Neumann and Oskar Morgenstern ; and it has been adapted by John

 Nash to bargaining situations.
 Upon the foundation that Nash has provided, it

 may be that a new framework for collective bargaining can be erected.
 This comment is intended to suggest one such possible framework, a system that will be designated "Games Bargaining."

 collective bargaining, games theory

 Allen, Layman E., "Games Bargaining: A Proposed Application of the Theory of Games to Collective Bargaining" (1956).
 Faculty Scholarship Series.
-Paper 4520.
+4520.